+Order Submitted by:

+(Name of Plaintiff's Attorney)

+(MS Bar No.)

+(Firm Name)

+(Mailing Address)

-Order Submitted by: (Name of Plaintiff's Attorney) (MS Bar No.) (Firm Name) (Mailing Address) (City, State & Zip Code) (Telephone No.) (Facsimile No.) (E-mail Address)
+(City, State & Zip Code)

+(Telephone No.)

+(Facsimile No.)

+(E-mail Address)

+PLAINTIFF

+VS. CIVIL ACTION NO.

+DEFENDANT

-WARRANT FOR ARREST IN REM, L.A.R.
+WARRANT FOR A RREST IN REM, L.A.R.
 C2(a)

-TO THE UNITED STATES MARSHAL FOR THE UNITED STATES DISTRICT COURT FOR THE \\\\\\ DISTRICT OF MISSISSIPPI
+TO THE UNITED STATES MARSHAL FOR THE UNITED STATES DISTRICTOR THE DISTRICT OF MIS

-The complaint in the above-styled in rem proceeding was filed in the \\\\\\ Division of this Court on \\\\\\, 20\\\\.
+The complaint in the above-sty Division of this Court on, yled in rem proceeding was filed in the

-In accordance with FRCP Supplemental Rule C and L.A.R.
-C2(a), you are directed both to arrest the defendant vessel, the \\\\\\, her tackle, apparel, furniture, engines and appurtenances, should you find her within this district, and to detain her in your custody pending further order of the court.
+In accordance with FRCP Su directed both to arrest the defendan apparel, furniture, engines and appur and to detain her in your custody pend pplemental Rule C and L.A.R.
+C2(a), you are t vessel, the, her tackle tenances, should you find her within this districting further order of the court.

-You must also give notice of the arrest to all persons upon whom notice is required by FRCP Supplemental Rule C(4), L.A.R.
-C(4), as designated below by the plaintiff and the practices of your office.
+the arrest to all persons upon whom notice is $C(4)$, L.A.R. $C(4)$, as designated below by the

 (List notice requirements).

-SO ORDERED, at \\\\\, Mississippi, this \\\\\ day of \\\\\, 20\\\.
+SO ORDERED, at , Mississippi, this day of

-CLERK

-By: \\\\\ Deputy Clerk

-(Name of Plaintiff's Attorney) (MS Bar No.) (Firm Name) (Mailing Address) (City, State & Zip Code) (Telephone No.) (Facsimile No.) (E-mail Address)
+(Name of Plaintiff's Attorney) (MS Bar No.) (Firm Name) (Mailing Address) (City, State & Zip Code) (Telephone No.) (Facsimile No.) (E-mail Address) CLERK By: Deputy Clerk